conifer0us/servertools/README.md

 This adds a client to simplevpn with the given name.
 Configuration is placed in /etw/wireguard/configs as well as printed for copying to a wireguard app elsewhere.
 It also runs simplevpn restart so that the new client is loaded.

 The -m option, if supplied, is for mobile support.
-It prints a QR code representation of the client configuration.
-The QR code does print, but I've gotten mixed results scanning it on the Android app, so the mileage may vary.
-I'm not going to try too hard to fix this because the configuration is still correct.
+It prints a QR code representation of the client configuration that can be scanned by the wireguard app.

 ### simplevpn teardown